PayTo FAQs

 Can we fall back to direct debit if PayTo fails?Not automatically.
 You will need to create the direct debit as a separate bank payment method for the customer.
 Then, you can link the bank payment method to the invoice payment if the PayTo payment method failed.

-How will the Strong Customer Authentication work?Customers will need to authorise the PayTo agreement via their banking application.
+How will the Strong Customer Authentication work?Customers will need to authorise the PayTo mandate via their banking application.

 What happens if customers reject or cancel the PayTo agreement?No billing will occur.

-Will we be notified if a customer rejects or cancels the PayTo agreement?Yes, you’ll get an immediate webhook notification about the status change.
+Will we be notified if a customer rejects or cancels the PayTo mandate?Yes, you’ll get an immediate webhook notification about the mandate status change.

-Will a customer need to authorise a scheduled payment every time in order for the payment to be processed?No, a PayTo agreement is only needed to start the schedule.
+Will a customer need to authorise a scheduled payment every time in order for the payment to be processed?No, a PayTo mandate is only needed once for future payments to be scheduled.

-If the customer has not installed the bank application, how will the customers be notified that they have to authorise the PayTo agreement?Depending on banking institution that the customer is transacting with, it could be by email or SMS if the customer is not using the bank application.
+If a customer has not installed the bank application, how will they be notified that they have to authorise the PayTo mandate?Depending on the banking institution that the customer is transacting with, the notification could be by sent email or SMS.

-Will the customer be informed if PayTo is not available with their bank during the payment creation process when using Ezypay Hosted payment page?Yes, this is a key part of the PayTo payment method management flow.
-The user will be informed in real-time.
+Will the customer be informed if PayTo is not available with their bank during the payment creation process when using Ezypay Hosted payment page?Yes, the user will be informed in real-time.
+This is a key part of the PayTo payment method management flow.

 If a PayTo agreement was PAUSED by the customer, can Ezypay trigger an UNPAUSE?No, depending on who is the initiator of the PAUSE action, that party will be the only one able to actioned an UNPAUSE.

-If a customer has disabled the bank account that is still linked to a PayTo agreement, will there be any notification or indicator that this PayTo agreement will automatically be disabled?We have no visibility to the customer’s bank account status until the customer’s bank returns a message that the bank account is closed.
+If a customer has disabled the bank account that is still linked to a PayTo mandate, will there be any notification or indicator that this PayTo mandate will automatically be disabled?We have no visibility to the customer’s bank account status until the customer’s bank returns a message that the bank account is closed.

-We will invalidate the PayTo payment method once we receive notification from the New Payment Platform (NPP) that the PayTo agreement status is Cancelled or if the bank returns a failed payment reason of bank account closed.
+We will invalidate the PayTo payment method once we receive notification from the New Payment Platform (NPP) that the PayTo mandate status has been cancelled or if the bank returns a failed payment reason of bank account closed.

 Will there be BSB validation when a PayTo option is selected in the sandbox environment (to allow partners to test the process)?The account will be validated to ensure that it is PayTo reachable, and in the case of PayID, that there is an associated account.
 If the BSB is invalid, validation will fail.